pjfanning/micrometer-pekko/README.md

 -javaagent:/path/to/aspectjweaver-1.8.13.jar

-If you don't have a Prometheus Metrics endpoint already, you can use the [Prometheus MetricsServlet](https://github.com/prometheus/client_java/blob/master/simpleclient_servlet/src/main/java/io/prometheus/client/exporter/MetricsServlet.java).
-If you don't want to use a servlet, you can work directly with the [Prometheus TextFormat](https://github.com/prometheus/client_java/blob/master/simpleclient_common/src/main/java/io/prometheus/client/exporter/common/TextFormat.java) class.

 ## Configuration

 The metrics are configured using [application.conf](https://github.com/typesafehub/config) files.
-There is a default [reference.conf](https://github.com/Workday/prometheus-akka/blob/master/src/main/resources/reference.conf) that enables only some metrics.
+There is a default [reference.conf](https://github.com/kontainers/micrometer-akka/blob/master/src/main/resources/reference.conf) that enables only some metrics.

 ### Metrics